What Are the Conforming Loan Limits for 2026?

 The Takeaway

-Conforming loan limits are intended to keep costs low for homebuyers.
+Conforming loan limits help to keep costs low for homebuyers.
 This means competitive pricing on mortgages, no matter what the housing market looks like each year.

 Photo credit: iStock/marchmeena29